 Permanent cosmetics procedures are performed using various methods, including the traditional tattoo or coil machines, the pen or rotary machine and the non-machine or hand method.
 The process includes an initial consultation, then application of pigment, and at least one or more follow up visits for adjusting the shape and color or density of the pigment.

 EVERYONE, from the young to the elderly, who desires a soft, natural enhancement to their appearance.
 It is especially beneficial to people who can’t wear other cosmetics due to allergies and skin sensitivities; Active people who want to look their best for activities such as swimming, hiking, biking, tennis, aerobics, and those who don't want to worry about "sweating off" or reapplying cosmetics.
 Also the vision impaired who have difficulty applying their cosmetics, and others with motor impairments such as arthritis, Parkinson’s disease, multiple sclerosis, stroke survivors, and those with unsteady hands who cannot apply their own makeup, and busy people who don’t have time to spend on their makeup.

 Permanent Cosmetic procedures can be very subtle or dramatic depending on what you are looking for.
-Options include: eyebrows, eyeliner, top and bottom full lip color, scar camouflage, areola repigmentation, lash lnhancement, hair imitation, beauty marks, lipliner & blend. *Only select permanent cosmetic procedures are available at The Skin Wellness Center.
+Options include: eyebrows, eyeliner, top and bottom full lip color, scar camouflage, areola repigmentation, lash enhancement, hair imitation, beauty marks, lipliner & blend. *Only select permanent cosmetic procedures are available at The Skin Wellness Center.
 Please call for more information or to schedule your free consultation.

 Technically, permanent cosmetics procedures are considered permanent because the color is implanted into the upper reticular part of the dermal layer of the skin and cannot be washed off.
 However, as with any tattoo, fading can and often does occur, requiring periodic maintenance, color re-enhancement or color re-freshing.
 Just like hair color, furniture that may be located near a window, or even house paint, pigment implanted in the skin may fade with time.